martinfarrow/shSSMParameterManager/README.md

                            Note if the parameters are files, or large parameters md5sums are displayed in place of values

+        get              : output the parameeter values to stdout

         list             : list parameters from the data_file matching         : list parameters that match their ssm value from the data_file